Worldwide usage of police dogs: Denmark

 There are a total of 240 active police dogs in Denmark, each of which are ranked in one of three groups: Group 1, Group 2 and Group 3.
 Dogs in Group 1 are very experienced, and highly trained.
 Group 1 dogs are typically within the age range of four to eight years old and are used for patrolling, rescue, searching for biological evidence and major crime investigations.
 Group 2 dogs are employed for the same tasks as members of Group 1, but they do not participate in major crime investigations or searching for biological evidence.
 Group 3 is the beginner rank for police dogs, and are only employed for patrol operations.

 Hong Kong

 The Police Dog Unit (PDU; 警犬隊) was established in 1949 and is a specialist force of the Hong Kong Police under the direct command of the Special Operations Bureau.
 Their roles are crowd control, search and rescue, and poison and explosive detection.
 In addition, the PDU works in collaboration with other departments for anti-crime operations.

 India

 In India, the National Security Guard inducted the Belgian Malinois into its K-9 Unit, Border Security Force, and Central Reserve Police Force use Rajapalayam as guard dogs to support the Force on the borders of Kashmir.

 For regional security, the Delhi Police has recruited many of the city's street dogs to be trained for security purposes.
 The Bengal Police uses German Shepherds, Labrador Retrievers, and the Indian pariah dog in its bomb-sniffing squad.

+Indonesia

+Police dogs in Indonesia are managed by the Directorate of Animal Police of the Bhayangkara Police Corps of the Indonesian National Police, which is more popularly known as K-9 Detachment.
+These are elite assets of the Bhayangkara Corps, specially trained to high standards to assist in law enforcement and humanitarian missions.